EasyG0ing1/BlockNot/README.md

 QUICK_CHANGE(3200);
 ```

-The only difference here, is that you cannot make a macro that applies universally to all of your timers.
-You would need to make one for each timer you have created.
-If you have ideas for macros that you think should be included in BlockNot, let me know and I'll see about adding it.
+The only difference here, is that you cannot make a macro that applies universally to all
+of your timers.
+You would need to make one macro for each timer you have created.
+This is
+why it is better to submit a pull request or contact me with your ideas, so that all of us
+who use BlockNot can benefit through continual improvement of the library.

 ## Memory